FlevianK/cp2-dms-ansible/README.md

 # Procedure for running the system locally
 ## Prerequisites
-Ensure you have Ansible and Virtualbox installed.
+Ensure you have Ansible, Vargant and Virtualbox installed.

 ## Installing
 * Open to tab/window on your terminal